lift/framework/README.md

 Follow the prompts to create your Lift application.

+### Running the Server

+In order to run the server, navigate to the application folder and run the `sbt` command.
+In the SBT prompt, run:

+    ~jetty:start

+By default, the server should run on http://localhost:8080.

 ### With sbt (Existing project)

 If you're using Lift in an existing sbt project you'll need to: